Developers - Understanding routes to NICE health technology assessment

 Your digital technology could be eligible for a NICE evaluation.
 Planning for a NICE evaluation in your evidence generation plans may:

-A key step in early planning is finding out about NICE’s topic selection process.
+A key step in early planning is finding out about NICE’s topic selection process and how guidance topics are prioritised.

 Adopters may use NICE evidence standards when deciding whether to buy your digital technology.
 They may particularly use NICE's evidence standards framework for digital health technologies.